acoli-repo/corpus-tools/src/TT-CQP.md

 ### Options not (yet) implemented

+This is an incomplete list of all the options from CQP left out in TT-CQP, some to be potentially implemented later, but many not intended to be implemented.

 * diacritics insensitive search not yet supported (%d)
 * interactive mode - TT-CQP is meant for a piped architecture and only emulates cqp -pi
 * all option related to the interactive mode are hence also unsupported (set, show, dump, cat, count, discard, save)